-When you sell with Reali, you’ll get the same general range of services you’d expect from a traditional realtor, including pricing recommendations; professional photos; your listing on the MLS and other popular real estate sites; help with offers, contracts, negotiations; and more.
+When you sell with Reali, you’ll get the same basic services you’d expect from a traditional realtor, including: pricing recommendations; professional photos; your listing on the MLS and other popular real estate sites; help with offers, contracts, negotiations; and more.

 There are a few specific benefits and drawbacks worth calling out:

-- Benefits: Essential package includes a 3D Home Tour and two open houses
+- Benefits: Essential package includes a virtual home tour and two open houses

 - Drawbacks: Your Reali Agent will typically NOT be present for inspections, the final walkthrough, escrow, or signing the documents